psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 The old year, with all its cares and sorrows, its clouds and tempests has passed.
 We stand on the threshold of a new, and we hope, a brighter and a better one.
 Newport has made but little improvement or progress, excepting its beautiful new church, now fast developing its elegant proportions and exquisite workmanship.
 It will be a structure worthy of the capital town of the Isle of Wight, and will reflect honour on the names and memories of those, by whose liberality, zeal, and perseverance, the great work will be accomplished.
 ```

-In the early summer of the previous year, 1855, the [Saturday 30 June, 1855](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18550630/030/0004) edition of the *Isle of Wight Observer* records in its *Fashionable List* that the Rev. Carus Wilson, and his wife, Mrs Wilson, were in reseidence at Pulpit Rock Villa, Ventnor, Isle of Wight.
+In the early summer of the previous year, 1855, the [Saturday 30 June, 1855](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18550630/030/0004) edition of the *Isle of Wight Observer* records in its *Fashionable List* that the Rev. Carus Wilson, and his wife, Mrs Wilson, were in residence at Pulpit Rock Villa, Ventnor, Isle of Wight.
 A couple of months later, by [Saturday 11 August 1855](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18550811/022/0004),  it seems that they had moved on to St. Boniface House, Ventnor.

 Carus Wilson was a retired evangelical Christian, the founder in 1823 of the Clergy Daughters' School, Cowan Bridge, on the Lancashire side of the Lancashire, Cumbria and West Riding of Yorkshire border.
 He had also founded, edited and regularly contributed to *The Children's Friend* magazine, launched in 1824, and was author of [Child's First Tales, Chiefly in Words of One Syllable, for the use of Infant Schools and Little Children in General (2 volumes?)](https://archive.org/details/McGillLibrary-rbsc_child-first-tales_61610677-21770/page/n3/mode/2up).

 Presumably as a result of a perceived lack of response to the memorial to the Newport magistrates, Carus Wilson published a tract early in 1856 that appears to have been even more outspoken in its condemnation of the vices of Newport and the threats they posed to the morals of the young men stationed in Parkhurst Barracks.

-Published by Thomas Butler, Bookseller, also of Ventnor, he pamphlet was entitled *Tempters and Tempted*, and seems to have been widley distributed around Newport.
+Published by Thomas Butler, Bookseller, also of Ventnor, he pamphlet was entitled *Tempters and Tempted*, and seems to have been widely distributed around Newport.

 ```{warning}
 *I have not yet tracked down a copy of this work, nor have I yet found any of its contents reproduced anywhere.*